Hague court: Italy has jurisdiction in 2012 Indian shooting

-ROME (AP) - An international arbitration court has sided with Italy and decided the European country, not India, has jurisdiction to prosecute two Italian marines accused of killing two Indian fishermen in 2012.
+An international arbitration court has sided with Italy and decided the European country, not India, has jurisdiction to prosecute two Italian marines accused of killing two Indian fishermen in 2012.

 The Hague-based Permanent Court of Arbitration determined the two marines have immunity from Indian prosecution.
 Italy had argued as such since the men were Italian government employees acting in their official capacities when the fishermen were shot.